 These rare cancers start from cells of the diffuse neuroendocrine system.
 This system has cells that are like nerve cells in certain ways and like hormone-making endocrine cells in other ways.
 These cells do not form an actual organ like the adrenal or thyroid glands.
 Instead, they are scattered throughout other organs like the esophagus, stomach, pancreas, intestines, and lungs.
 These cancers account for a small number of CUP cases.
 (Some poorly differentiated cancers are found to be neuroendocrine carcinomas upon further testing.)

 Even when doctors don’t know where the cancer started, they do their best to classify the type of cancer.
 This can help them select the best treatment.
 Some cancers respond very well to specific treatments, so it is very important to classify the cancer as much as possible.
-This is best done by looking at the cancer under a microscope and doing special tests in the lab (see the section “ How is a cancer of unknown primary diagnosed?”).
+This is best done by looking at the cancer under a microscope and doing special tests in the lab (see Tests for a Cancer of Unknown Primary).

 Lymphoma often does not have a clear primary site, but it’s not considered a CUP.